idaholab/moose/modules/thermal_hydraulics/doc/content/source/ics/SpecificVolumeIC.md

 equal to one.

 !alert note
-This initial condition is usually added to the `Simulation` by the `flow model`, depending on the parameters passed to each [Component](syntax/Components/index.md).
+This initial condition is usually added to the `Simulation` by the `FlowModel`, depending on the parameters passed to each [Component](syntax/Components/index.md).

 !syntax parameters /ICs/SpecificVolumeIC